 Introductory course that exposes students to some of the major sources of renewable energy: wind, solar, and biofuels.
 Students learn and apply physics, geography, chemistry, biology, geometry, algebra, and engineering fundamentals to understand the relevant relationships between work, power, and energy.
 The content in the course covers solar, thermal, chemical, and mechanical sources of clean energy production.
 Students learn the most efficient and appropriate use of energy resources and energy conversion, as well as the effect of weather and geography on energy production.
 Students engage in a wide variety of hands-on projects and lab activities that both test their knowledge and illustrate the interrelationships between the various forms of clean energy.
-It is recommended that students have a physical science credit and a strong science and math background prior to enrolling in this course.

-Clean Energy Applications
+It is recommended that students have a physical science credit and a strong science and math background prior to enrolling in this course. • Clean Energy Applications 638100CW Southeastern Regional Education Board (SREB) course.
+Part of the South Pointe High School STEAM Clean Energy Pathway.
 PREREQUISITE: Clean Energy Systems.

 This course builds on the foundation of CES Course 1 and introduces nuclear power, geothermal energy, steam generation, fuel cells, waterpower, alternating and direct current (AC/DC), power generation, heat transfer, and the laws of thermodynamics.
 In addition, students now use chemical and thermal energy principles to create, store and use energy efficiently to power a variety of mechanical and electrical devices.
-Students engage in a variety of hands-on design projects to demonstrate principles using advanced technology hardware and software.

-• Clean Energy Strategies
+Students engage in a variety of hands-on design projects to demonstrate principles using advanced technology hardware and software. • Clean Energy Strategies 638200CW Southeastern Regional Education Board (SREB) course.
+Part of the South Pointe High School STEAM Clean Energy Pathway.
 PREREQUISITE: Clean Energy Applications.